Written and Narrated by

 The University of Texas at Austin

-“Many of the Concepts Unwrapped videos use the research generated by the new field of behavioral ethics to illustrate how difficult it can be to do the right thing, even for people who are “good folks.”
+“Many of the Concepts Unwrapped videos use the research generated by the new field of behavioral ethics to illustrate how difficult it can be to do the right thing, even for people who are good folks.
 A desire to please authority or to fit in with the group may cause people to act inconsistently with their own moral values.
-The slippery slope can cause people to fail to notice lapses in moral judgment made by themselves or others.
-The list goes on, but the underlying lesson is clear: It’s not easy to always be a good person, even if you want to be.
+For example, the slippery slope can cause people to fail to notice lapses in moral judgment made by themselves or others.
+The list goes on, but the underlying lesson is clear: It is not easy to always be a good person, even if you want to be.

 Studies on selective attention prove that people generally see what they expect to see.
 If you focus too much on pleasing your boss, on getting along with your co-workers, on meeting sales quotas or bonus targets, you may not even see an ethical issue which is right there in front of you.
 The phenomenon that Professors Bazerman and Tenbrunsel call “ethical fading” and Drumwright and Murphy call “moral myopia,” can blind all of us to ethical miscues if we are not careful.

 It is our responsibility, as people who wish to live ethical lives, to keep ethics in our frame of reference.
 We can do so by reminding ourselves every morning in the shower that we wish to be good people and that to meet that goal we must constantly strive to act ethically just as we must constantly strive to gain more knowledge and skill regarding the technical aspects of our jobs.
 Looking out for ethical minefields is part of our personal and professional responsibility every day.